This program has been postponed and will now take place later in 2023.

 The Diplomacy Training Program (DTP) and Migrant Forum in Asia (MFA) are inviting applications for a regional Asia-Pacific training course on migrant workers’ rights and advocacy in the Asia-Pacific.
-This training course will take place 8-12 May in Sri Lanka.
+This training course will take place later in 2023 in Sri Lanka.

 The training program will build the knowledge and skills of advocates working to protect and promote the human rights of migrant workers.
 It will enable them to more effectively use internationally agreed standards and mechanisms in their advocacy.
 The residential program will also provide a valuable forum for the sharing of knowledge and skills, and for the building of support networks.